Gold futures fall on low demand | Business

-Gold prices fell by to Rs 47,161 per 10 gram in futures trade on Tuesday as speculators reduced their positions amid low demand.
+Gold prices fell by Rs 134 to Rs 47,817 per 10 gram in the futures trade on Tuesday, as speculators reduced their positions amid low demand.

-On the Multi Commodity Exchange, gold contracts for June delivery traded lower by Rs 158, or 0.33 per cent, at Rs 47,161 per 10 gram in a business turnover of 10737 lots.
+On the Multi Commodity Exchange, gold contracts for the June delivery traded lower by Rs 134, or 0.28 per cent, at Rs 47,817 per 10 gram in a business turnover of 9,388 lots.

 Analysts attributed the fall in gold prices to trimming of positions by participants.